VimBasvi/CPSC484-Final-Project/README.md

    - After making changes to your HTML file, refresh the browser manually to see updates.
    - Press `F5` or use the refresh button in your browser.

+---

+# Project Description

+CampusFinder helps students find resources on campus by answering a simple set of questions!

+### Problem Space

+Yale and broader New Haven has numerous resources for all sorts of purposes and needs.
+Yet, these resources are often underutilized because they are difficult to find, or students simply do not know about them.

+### Tasks

+1. View available resources in New Haven

+2. Obtain customized resources based on preferences

+### Constraints

+The tool must be used by only one student at a time, and their body (including raised arms) must be visible.
+Thus, we recommend users to stand a couple feet away to ensure the camera captures all the necessary points.

+---

+# Collaboration Record

+Kelsie Williams kw759 worked on the HTML and CSS for the web pages, primarily the results pages.

+Kaiden Brown kjb82 worked on motion detection via the Kinect, as well as movement logic and user input.

+Vimbisai  Basvi vmb42 worked on the program logic (i.e. the JS parts) and connection between pages.

+Jesse Chen jbc87 worked on the resource database, and generating and embedding maps in the results page.